marciliocn/void-installer/README.md

 - <sup>1</sup> Using `void-live-x86_64-musl-20181111.iso` (without DE) in this step show "Transaction aborted due to insufficient disk space (need XXXMB, got XXMB free)".
 That's why use a Live Image with DE
 - The version `void-live-x86_64-musl-20191109[-lxqt].iso` getting error with this installation
 - The installation process running about 15 min
+- To enable firewall, `sudo ufw enable` when log in in new user

 ### TODO
 - Create process installation for Void Linux BIOS/MBR MUSL